 CONNECTED TRAILS

-Right before the the Trailway Campground, at the Montague Trailhead, the Hart-Montague Trail connects with the Medbery Bike Trail – about a mile and half long trail going through Montague.
+Right before the Trailway Campground, at the Montague Trailhead, the Hart-Montague Trail connects with the Medbery Bike Trail – about a mile and half long trail going through Montague.

 At the Whitehall Trailhead it connects with Fred Meijer Berry Junctions Trail – 11.5 mile long trail that connects to Muskegon Lakeshore Trail, allowing you to ride further south to Muskegon, and on some further connected trails to Grand Rapids or Holland.